OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### E4- Providing Support to other countries

-- We only record money here that a country DONATES to another country, not that is received.
+- We only record money here that a country/territory DONATES to another country/territory, not that is received.
 We do not record in-kind support, for example donations of medical equipment, as a monetary equivalent; but we would still record a note of the in-kind support.

 ### H1- Public Information Campaigns